 A lot of players doubt the durability of this Mahalo ukulele because of its price.
-Well, it’s not their fault because people always equate durability with price.
+Well, it’s not their fault because people always equate durability with the price.
 First of all, the neck of this instrument is very solid.

-In fact, it doesn’t feel flimsy or give you the impression that it might break, even if you hold it very tight.
+In fact, it doesn’t feel flimsy or gives you the impression that it might break, even if you hold it very tight.
 The wood of this ukulele looks too great that no one believes it is sold under $30.

 In fact, the wood material looks so real and not painted.
 This ukulele is also rugged for schools, due to the nature of the wood and construction.
 It is made of thick laminate wood.
 The body wood of the ukulele is made of Segnon material while the fingerboard and bridge are made of mahogany.

 Weight of MK1TBR Kahiko Series Soprano Ukulele

 Most cheap ukuleles weight heavily, and players get tired after playing for a short time because of the weight.
 These ukuleles are not so bad, but ukulele with too much weight can stress the player.

 The Mahalo Ukuleles MK1TBR Kahiko Series Soprano Ukulele has a lightweight, thanks to the Segnon material.
 It is also very portable and easy to transport.

 Body & Finish of MK1TBR Kahiko Series Soprano Ukulele